ziyadanas/Wedding-Invitation/README.md

 # Wedding Invitation Card Design

-This repository contains my custom design for a wedding invitation card - a beautiful, interactive web-based invitation.
+This repository contains my custom design for a wedding invitation card - a beautiful, interactive web-based invitation that is inspired by jemputan.me.

 ## ☕ Support